niyogakiza/niyogakiza/README.md

 - :book: The Pragmatic Programmer by David Thomas, Andrew Hunt
 - :book: JavaScript: The Definitive Guide, 7th Edition
 - :book: Clean Architecture: A Craftsman’s Guide to Software Structure and Design by Robert C. Martin
+- :book: The Clean Coder: A code of Conduct for Professional Programmers by Robert C. Martin
 - :book: SPA Design and Architecture: Understanding single-page web applications by Emmit A. Scott Jr.
 - :book: Documenting Software Architectures: Views and Beyond, Second Edition
 - :book: Refactoring : Improving the Design of Existing Code by Martun Fowler with Kent Beck